joycesim/joycesim.github.io/GroupVision/index.md

 If something is not addressed below, or if you’re not sure about something, please ask!

+Another nice mentoring compact to consider: https://www.coakerlab.org/mentoring-compact--postdoctoral.html

 ## OVERVIEW
 First of all, we value the active participation of every member within our community and are committed to ensuring that everyone enjoys a gratifying and enriching experience, both in their professional and personal capacities.
 As such, we hold all members of the SimLab group accountable to display respect and courtesy towards others at all times.
 Our collective actions shape our culture, and our culture thrives on inclusivity.

 Please note that this document represents our vision for our group's vision, culture and objectives.
 It does not replace any relevant School- or College-level policies pertaining to your specific level of employment or study, but rather complements them.

 ### Cultivating an inclusive, safe and nurturing group culture
 The pursuit of enjoyable and high-quality research can only thrive in an environment where you feel safe, secure, and supported.
-To this end, all members of our group are unwaveringly committed to fostering an environment free of harassment, regardless of factors such as gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, and religion.
+To this end, all members of our group are unwaveringly committed to fostering an environment free of harassment, regardless of factors such as gender, gender identity and expression, sexual orientation, disability, physical appearance, body size/shape, race, age, and religion.
 We unequivocally prohibit all forms of harassment involving our group members and expect every community member to adhere to the following Code of Conduct:

 + All forms of communication, whether in person or online, must maintain a professional tone and show consideration for individuals from diverse cultural backgrounds.
 Sexual language and imagery are never appropriate.
 + Demonstrate kindness and refrain from insulting or belittling fellow group members.